victorelgersma/fragment-pattern/README.md

 - [ ] compare with how HTMX does this
 - [ ] compare with how astro server islands do this
 - [ ] explore combining this with fetching data from horizon.
 How do we prevent many calls to horizon while also keeping the fetch to horizon on the server side

+## Follow-up questions:

+- What if the fragment contains client-side javascript?
+- What if the fragment needs data from horizon?